Taiwanese indigenous peoples: Plains indigenous peoples

-For centuries, Taiwan's aboriginal peoples experienced economic competition and military conflict with a series of colonizing peoples.
+For centuries, Taiwan's indigenous peoples experienced economic competition and military conflict with a series of colonizing peoples.
 Centralized government policies designed to foster language shift and cultural assimilation, as well as continued contact with the colonizers through trade, intermarriage and other dispassionate intercultural processes, have resulted in varying degrees of language death and loss of original cultural identity.
-For example, of the approximately 26 known languages of the Taiwanese aborigines (collectively referred to as the Formosan languages), at least ten are extinct, five are moribund and several are to some degree endangered.
+For example, of the approximately 26 known languages of the Taiwanese indigenous (collectively referred to as the Formosan languages), at least ten are extinct, five are moribund and several are to some degree endangered.
 These languages are of unique historical significance, since most historical linguists consider Taiwan to be the original homeland of the Austronesian language family.